 Pros: Made with only two ingredients, comes in a large 18 oz plastic barrel with a lid to keep it fresh.

-Cons: Some found that not all of the rinds were evenly crisped.
+Cons: May find that not all of the rinds are evenly crisped.